ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 The DataLoader caches with Hot Chocolate 12 are also now pooled meaning that the cache object is cleaned, preserved and reused which will safe you memory.
 Further we have now introduced `DataLoaderDiagnosticEventListener` which allows you to monitor DataLoader execution.

-All diagnostic listener can no be registered with the schema.
+All diagnostic listener cannot be registered with the schema.

 ```csharp
 services.AddGraphQLServer()